AnassBe34/robotic-path-planning-pso/README.md

-# Robotic Path Planning by PSO
+# Robotic Path Planning using PSO

 Compact Python project that finds collision‑free, length‑efficient cubic‑spline paths in 2D environments using Particle Swarm Optimization (PSO).
 Includes a matplotlib desktop demo and an interactive Streamlit UI for parameter tuning and visualization.